 - How are enterprises seeking to protect their data while adopting digital transformation technologies?

-Accenture plc, Actifio, Inc., Amazon Web Services Inc., Anonos Inc., Atos S.A., BT Group plc, BigID Inc., Blackberry Ltd., Box, Inc., Broadcom Inc., CipherCloud, Inc., Cisco Systems, Inc., Clearswift Ltd., Collibra NV, Commvault Systems, Inc., Dell EMC, Dell Inc., Deloitte LLP, Deutsche Telekom AG, Digital Guardian, Inc., Dropbox Inc., Ernst & Young Global Limited, Exonar Limited, Forcepoint LLC, Fortanix Inc, Fortinet, Inc., Fujitsu Limited, Google LLC, HP Inc., Hewlett Packard Enterprise, IBM, Imperva, Inc., KPMG International, Kaspersky, McAfee LLC, Micro Focus International plc, Microsoft Corporation, NetApp, Inc., OneTrust LLC, Oracle Corporation, Palo Alto Networks, Inc., PricewaterhouseCoopers LLP, Privitar Ltd., RSA Security LLC, STORMSHIELD, Samsung, Sophos Plc, Symantec Corporation, Syncplicity Inc., Telefonica S.A., Thales SA, Trend Micro Incorporated, TrustArc Inc., Utimaco Safeware AG, VMware, Inc., Varonis Systems Inc., Veritas AG, nCipher Inc
+Accenture plc, Actifio, Inc., Amazon Web Services Inc., Anonos Inc., Atos S.A., BT Group plc, BigID Inc., Blackberry Ltd., Box, Inc., Broadcom Inc., CipherCloud, Inc., Cisco Systems, Inc., Clearswift Ltd., Collibra NV, Commvault Systems, Inc., Dell EMC, Dell Inc., Deloitte LLP, Deutsche Telekom AG, Digital Guardian, Inc., Dropbox Inc., Ernst & Young Global Limited, Exonar Limited, Forcepoint LLC, Fortanix Inc, Fortinet, Inc., Fujitsu Limited, Google LLC, HP Inc., Hewlett Packard Enterprise, IBM, Imperva, Inc., KPMG International, Kaspersky, McAfee LLC, Micro Focus International plc, Microsoft Corporation, NetApp, Inc., OneTrust LLC, Oracle Corporation, Palo Alto Networks, Inc., PricewaterhouseCoopers LLP, Privitar Ltd., RSA Security LLC, STORMSHIELD, Samsung, Sophos Plc, Symantec Corporation, Syncplicity Inc., Telefonica S.A., Thales Group SAS, Trend Micro Incorporated, TrustArc Inc., Utimaco Safeware AG, VMware, Inc., Varonis Systems Inc., Veritas AG, nCipher Inc